 One useful application of this feature is to have new data added to a project automatically processed.
 For example, new dicom image files in a project could trigger the dicom classifier gear.
 Adding classifications to a file could in turn trigger a format conversion gear like the dcm2niix gear which creates a nifti image.
 This new nifti image could trigger another gear to run further quality assurance gears, post-processing gears, and so on.

 Gear Rules are unique to a Flywheel Project.
-New projects are created with default rules that are defined for a given site, but any changes to a project Gear Rules or additional rules added are specific to that project.
+New projects are created with default rules that are defined for a given site, called Gear Rule Templates, but any changes to a project Gear Rules or additional rules added are specific to that project.